AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Method

 \subsection{Input Preprocessing}

 Our framework consists of the prepossessing of the input dataset and there are some points need to be clarified, as detailed below.

 \begin{enumerate} \item[1)] In our UNet model, the input is a 6-channel 3D number density map of halos (and subhalos) in redshift space.
 For each channel, the map contains only halos in a certain mass range.
-To do so, we sort the halo (and subhalo) sample by mass in descending order and split it into six mass intervals, with the bin edges: $\log_{10}(M/M_\odot)\in[ 13.52,13.12,12.84,12.62,12.43,12.30]$, corresponding to binning the halo mass in percentiles of [5, 15, 30, 50, 75, 100].
-The reason for doing so is that 1) the features of the velocity field may be significantly different among different masses of halos, which may be more effective for neural network learning, and 2) in observations we can have approximately estimated mass of halos.
+To do so, we sort the halo (and subhalo) sample by mass in descending order and split it into 6 mass intervals, with the bin edges: $\log_{10}(M/M_\odot)\in[ 15.09,13.52,13.12,12.84,12.62,12.43,12.30]$, corresponding to binning the halo mass in percentiles of [5, 15, 30, 50, 75, 100].
+The reason for doing so is that, 1) the correlation between velocity and halo density may depend on the mass of dark matter halos.
+Thus, in practice, a useful approach for neural network learning is to classify dark matter halos based on their mass; 2) in observations we can have approximately estimated mass of halos.

-\item[2)] Based on the limitations in size of GPU memory, training time and model size, we have to divide the large box of side length 2500 ${\rm Mpc}/h$ into 8000 smaller boxes, each with side 125 ${\rm Mpc}/h$ ($45^3$ meshgrid points in CIC).